LLNL/serac/src/docs/sphinx/user_guide/input_schema.rst

      - Default Value
      - Range/Valid Values
      - Required
-   * - vec_coef
-     - The function to use for an mfem::VectorFunctionCoefficient
-     -
-     -
-     - |uncheck|
-   * - coef
+   * - constant
-     - The function to use for an mfem::FunctionCoefficient
+     - The constant scalar value to use as the coefficient
      -
      -
      - |uncheck|